2 p.m. Update: Chinatown Express is open for business after passing an inspection Friday afternoon.

 Many of the violations were "critical," especially the lack of refrigeration to store food at proper temperatures, she said.

 Rascoe said she inspects each of the city's roughly 500 food-service establishments - including school cafeterias - at least once a year.
-Of those, Rascoe said about two or three inspections a year result in a restaurant's ordered closure.

 A restaurant can fail an inspection but remain open.
 An accumulation of critical violations, however, results in the restaurant's closure, Rascoe said.